Chapter 7 - General Finance Provisions

-Cost thresholds for capitalization and depreciation of Capital Assets by Categories
+Subpart A. Cost thresholds for capitalization and depreciation

 a.
 Improvements to land when the cost by project is equal to or greater than $250,000

-- Buildings and Improvements, including Construction in Progress, with a cost by project equal to or greater than $250,000.
-Depreciation for Construction in Progress is not begun until the date the asset is placed into service.
+- With a project cost equal to or greater than $250,000, depreciation for Construction in Progress is not begun until the date the asset is placed into service.

-a.
-Betterments to an existing vehicle with a cost equal to or greater than $10,000 must be recorded in the Minnesota State Colleges and Universities Equipment/Capital Asset Module and attached to the original asset number
+- Betterments to an existing vehicle with a cost equal to or greater than $10,000 must be recorded in the Minnesota State Colleges and Universities Equipment Module and attached to the original asset number.

-- All sensitive items will be recorded in the Minnesota State Colleges and Universities Equipment/Capital Asset Module.
+- All sensitive items must be recorded in the Minnesota State Colleges and Universities Equipment Module.
 Items with costs equal to or greater than $10,000 will be depreciated

 - Property rights related to capitalized leases